FOR PDF OF ENTIRE ISSUE, CLICK ON LINK BELOW

 - Memory Lane.
 The death of a cyclist in West Seattle prompts Critical Mass bikers to ride for a friend.
 Page 5

 Imperfect Health.
-State’s schools suffer nurse shortage by Julie Chinitz, Pages 1, 10
+State’s schools suffer nurse shortage.
+By Julie Chinitz, Pages 1, 10

 - Picture: Christine Gregoire